Supplier Responsibility Principles

 If a supplier is found to be in violation of our sourcing principles, Hormel Foods will require the supplier to implement corrective actions.
 If reasonable/appropriate corrective actions cannot be agreed to, Hormel Foods will suspend or discontinue purchases from the supplier.

-For additional information about our corporate responsibility efforts, please visit the 2017 Hormel Foods Corporate Responsibility Report.
+For additional information about our corporate responsibility efforts, please visit our corporate responsibility report.